rickkas7/JsonParserGeneratorRK/README.md

 The test code is also a reference of various ways you can call the API.

 ## Version History

+### 0.1.0 (2019-09-18)

+Added support for JsonModifier, a class to modify an existing JSON object in place, without making a copy of it.

 ### 0.0.7 (2019-08-30)